-Dear Valued Customers, thank you for choosing Keenovo.
-Please apply coupon GF5W26S8M93Y for a special discount available only here.
+Thank you for choosing Keenovo, please apply this coupon GF5W26S8M93Y for a special discount available only here, thank you!

 How to wire a Keenovo heater pad to your 3D printer via an SSR